-Najib Razak: Malaysia's tainted political aristocrat
+Najib Razak: Malaysia's PM defeated by his mentor

 - US looks to seize $540m in 'stolen' assets from Malaysia fund 1MDB

-Mass demonstrations in Kuala Lumpur called on him to resign, as did the influential former Prime Minister Mahathir Mohamad, but Mr Najib refused to step down.
+Mass demonstrations in Kuala Lumpur called on him to resign, as did the country's now elected prime minister Mahathir Mohamad, but Mr Najib refused to step down.

 In July 2015 he replaced his deputy, who had criticised his handling of the affair, and the attorney-general investigating the case was dismissed for health reasons.